Step Sequencer Benefits and The 3 Best DAWs Loaded With One

 P.S.
 If you need drums and/or guidance on how to lay out drum loop patterns, check out the Hip Hop Drum Pattern Guide.

-It includes 120 drum patterns already laid out for you.
-Therefore you’ll make more music in less time.
+It includes over 200 drum patterns already laid out for you and a couple drum kits.
+You’ll make more music in less time.
 Use them as is, or modify to fit your style.

 Either way you’ll speed up your music production and create more music in less time.